Berea-College-CSC-226/p01-final-project-nyabutoa_finalproject/README.md

 What has surprised you so far?
 Describe your general feelings.
 Be honest with yourself; this section is for you, not me.

 ```
-    I feel very behind and and far from the rest of my classmates.im actuallyw anting to change
+    I feel very behind and and far from the rest of my classmates.im actually wanting to change my project but we will see how fara long i get
+    with this one but i really want to get a product out by the end of this class so i can get as much assistance as possible.

 ```

 ---